How to Find the Best Placement For Your Tattoo, According to a Top Tattoo Artist

 3).
 Consider the Style of Your Tattoo

-You may not think that it matters what style design you plan on getting but Ghinko said it's something the pros consider.
-Fine-line tattoos are on-trend at the moment and perfect for people who prefer dainty ink, but they wear better in certain areas than others.
+You may not think that it matters what style design you plan on getting, but Ghinko said it's something the pros consider.
+Fine-line tattoos are on-trend at the moment and perfect for people who prefer dainty ink but wear better in certain areas than others.

 "Fine line tends to have a harder time sticking in areas of high motion and thicker skin such as the ankle, the wrist, and the fingers," she said.
 It's for that reason that many tattooists warn their clients about getting finger tattoos — they look cool, but they will require touchups to keep them looking fresh as the ink begins to fade.